James Salmon: The Hatrack Glasgow Building

 Their most famous building is surely The Hat Rack, St Vincent St. At Lion Chambers, they pioneered the use of reinforced concrete.

-The successors to the practice were Gillespie Kidd & Coia, who went on to become Scotland’s most respected architects of their generation.
+The successors to this architectural practice were the celebrated Gillespie Kidd & Coia (GK&C).
+This Scottish design practice went on to become Scotland’s most respected architects of their generation, designing buildings such as Robinson College in Cambridge, (England), and the St Peter’s Seminary in Cardross, near Helensburgh (Scotland).

 J Salmon & Son – Glasgow Buildings